Identifying the Effect of Persuasion: Introduction

-The appendices of the paper are grouped into four parts.
+The online appendices of the paper are grouped into four parts.
 Part I includes additional results that are omitted from the main text.
-In \cref{sec:economic_model}, we present a simple economic model to motivate our setup.
+In \Cref{sec:economic_model}, we present a simple economic model to motivate our setup.
 Focusing on a binary treatment and a binary outcome, we formulate a model of persuasion within the framework of expected utility maximization.
 This formulation naturally leads to a potential outcome setup with a certain monotonicity restriction.
-In \cref{section:comparison}, we clarify the difference between $f$ defined in \cref{def:f:DK} and $\theta$ as well as the relationship between $f$ and $\theta_\local$.
-In \cref{app:add-iden-nonbinary}, we give further results on identification with nonbinary outcomes.
+In \Cref{sec:nonbinary}, we give identification results with nonbinary outcomes.

 Part II provides additional empirical examples.
-In \cref{sec:media}, we revisit the empirical literature on the effects of news media on voting, where we apply our identification results to two published articles.
-In particular, when we revisit DK using their original data, we find that the identification region for the persuasion rate $\theta$ is between 1\% and 99\% and that the lower bound for the local persuasion rate $\theta_\local$ is either 12\% or 37\%, depending on the specification of the fixed effects.
-These results suggest that the persuasive effect of Fox News is fairly large for compliers, i.e.\ those who would watch Fox News if and only if it is randomly available, but that DK's data are uninformative about the general population.
-In \cref{sec:vcm}, we look at the literature on door-to-door fund raising and we illustrate the usefulness of our results by applying them to two published papers.
+In \Cref{sec:gkb:further}, we provide further discussion on \Cref{sec:main:example} by analyzing the case where treatment is whether individuals opted into the free subscription to \emph{The Washington Post}.
+In \Cref{sec:media}, we revisit the empirical literature on the effects of news media on voting, where we apply our identification results to two published articles.
+In particular, when we revisit \citet[DK hereafter]{dellavigna2007fox} using their original data, we find that the identification region for the persuasion rate $\theta_\ate$ is between 1\% and 100\% and that the lower bound for the local persuasion rate $\theta_\local$ is either 12\% or 38\%, depending on the specification of the fixed effects.
+These results suggest that the persuasive effect of Fox News is fairly large for compliers, i.e., those who would watch Fox News if and only if it is available via the local cable, but that DK's data are uninformative about the general population.
+In \Cref{sec:vcm}, we look at the literature on door-to-door fundraising and we illustrate the usefulness of our results by applying them to two published papers.

 Part III deals with estimation and inference problems.
-In \cref{inference-apr}, we explain methods for Inference on the average persuasion rate; in \cref{inference-lpr}, we describe methods for Inference on the local persuasion rate.
-In \cref{sec:inference}, we consider semiparametrically efficient estimation of the two key parameters, i.e.\ the lower bounds of $\theta$ and $\theta_\local$, and we provide an empirical illustration.
+In \Cref{inference-apr}, we explain methods for Inference on the average persuasion rate; in \Cref{inference-lpr}, we describe methods for inference on the local persuasion rate.
+In \Cref{sec:inference}, we consider semiparametrically efficient estimation of the two key parameters, i.e.,\ the lower bounds on $\theta_\ate$ and $\theta_\local$, and we provide an empirical illustration.

-Part IV, which is \cref{app:proofs}, contains all the proofs.
+Part IV, which is \Cref{app:proofs}, contains all the proofs.